Hugo Award for Best Series

-The Hugo Award for Best Series is one of the Hugo Awards given each year for science fiction or fantasy stories published or translated into English during the previous calendar year.
+The Hugo Award for Best Series is one of the Hugo Awards given each year for science fiction or fantasy stories published in or translated into English during the previous calendar year.
 The award is available for series of science fiction or fantasy stories consisting of at least 3 published works totaling at least 240,000 words, with at least one work released or translated into English during the previous calendar year.
 A losing finalist becomes eligible again with the publication of at least two new works totaling at least 240,000 words.

 The Hugo Award for Best Series has been awarded annually since 2017.
 It was first presented in that year as a one-time special Hugo Award in advance of a vote to make it a permanent category, and was ratified as such by members of the World Science Fiction Society that year.
 An earlier series award was given to Isaac Asimov for his Foundation series in 1966 for Best All-Time Series.
-In addition to the regular Hugo Awards, beginning in 1996 Retrospective Hugo Awards, or "Retro-Hugos", have been available to be awarded for 50, 75, or 100 years prior.
-Retro-Hugos may only be awarded for years after 1939 in which no awards were originally given.
-A Retro-Hugo Award has been given for the series category once, in 2020, representing what could have been awarded in 1945.
+In addition to the regular Hugo Awards, between 1996 and 2025 Retrospective Hugo Awards or "Retro-Hugos" were available for works published 50, 75, or 100 years prior.
+Retro-Hugos could only be awarded for years after 1939 in which no awards were originally given.
+A Retro-Hugo Award was given for the series category once, in 2020, representing what could have been awarded in 1945.

 Hugo Award nominees and winners are chosen by supporting or attending members of the annual World Science Fiction Convention, or Worldcon, and the presentation evening constitutes its central event.
 The selection process is defined in the World Science Fiction Society Constitution as instant-runoff voting with six finalists.
 The series on the ballot are the six most-nominated by members that year, with no limit on the number of series that can be nominated.
 Initial nominations of five series each are made by members in January through March, while voting on the ballot of six finalists is performed roughly in April through July, subject to change depending on when that year's Worldcon is held.
 Worldcons are generally held near the start of September, and are held in a different city around the world each year.

-In the 10 nomination years, 49 series by 43 authors have been finalists, including co-authors and Retro-Hugos.
+In the 11 nomination years, 54 series by 46 authors have been finalists, including co-authors and Retro-Hugos.
 Lois McMaster Bujold is the only author to win twice, for the Vorkosigan Saga and World of the Five Gods series.
-Eleven other authors have received multiple final ballot nominations, with Seanan McGuire and Adrian Tchaikovsky nominated for three different series; Robert Jackson Bennett, Naomi Novik, Charles Stross, and Martha Wells being nominated for two; and Ben Aaronovitch, Aliette de Bodard, Brandon Sanderson, and James S. A. Corey (a pen-name for Daniel Abraham and Ty Franck) nominated multiple times for the same series.
-McGuire has the most nominations overall with nine, winning once.
+13 other authors have received multiple final ballot nominations, with Seanan McGuire and Adrian Tchaikovsky nominated for three different series; Robert Jackson Bennett, Max Gladstone, Naomi Novik, John Scalzi, Charles Stross, and Martha Wells being nominated for two; and Ben Aaronovitch, Aliette de Bodard, Brandon Sanderson, and James S. A. Corey (a pen-name for Daniel Abraham and Ty Franck) nominated multiple times for the same series.
+McGuire has the most nominations overall with ten, winning once.